megatron-uk/PyRMenuGen/README.md

 ### Pseudo Saturn Kai

 Pseudo Saturn Kai is replacement firmware for a number of Saturn cartridges.
-Rather than burning the menu information into a virtual ISO file and loading it from there, Pseudo Saturn Kai can load the `LIST.INI` file directly from `./01/BIN/RMENU/LIST.INI`.

-This means that you can move things about on your SD card, add/remove content and all you need to do is re-run the PyRMenuGen script to regenerate the `LIST.INI` file, no need to create another ISO file to overwrite the old RMENU image.
+Pseudo Saturn Kai also uses either the RMENU or Rmenu Kai `ISO` file as generated for the two previous options.

-Of course Pseudo Saturn Kai has much more features than *just* launching images; cheat code support, save file exporting (if you have a cart that supports it), executable uploading etc.
+Pseudo Saturn Kai has much more features than *just* launching images; cheat code support, save file exporting (if you have a cart that supports it), executable uploading etc. If you have an Action Replay cartridge you should **seriously** consider flashing it with Pseudo Saturn Kai firmware.

 ----